Skip to content

 What assets can I track in this portfolio tracker app?

-The public site describes support for stocks, ETFs, bonds, gold, crypto, cash balances, and spending records in one product.
+The public site describes a multi-asset portfolio tracker with support for stocks, ETFs, bonds, gold, cash balances, and spending records in one product.

 Is 1cc.ai a brokerage or execution platform?